Managing Helpdesk with Support Tickets6 Nov 2023

 You will always have clients and prospects diving into your world for the first time.
 What might seem logical or intuitive to you may not be the same for someone new to your system.
 It is easy to log enquiries, and link FAQs to your answers to provide your new clients with a library of knowledge.

 This person is likely to dive into the deepest darkest corners of your system to come up with questions that will test your skills to the limit!
-But that person is effectively your best product-tester.
+But that person is effectively your best product-tester, to the point of being a brand ambassador.
 Their endeavours will help ensure that those less frequently used areas are well documented and kept user-friendly.